-The floors whose topping consists of cement concrete is called cement concrete floor or conglomerate floor.
+The types of floors whose topping consists of cement concrete is called cement concrete floor or conglomerate floor.
 These floors consists of 2.5 cm to 5cm thick concrete layer laid over 10 cm thick base concrete and 10 cm thick clean sand over ground whose compaction and consolidation is done.
 These floors are commonly used these days.

 Following are the advantages of concrete floors:

-- They are hard & Durable
+- They are hard & Durable.

-- Provide a smooth & non absorbent surface
+- Provide a smooth & non absorbent surface.

-- They are more fire resistant
+- They are more fire resistant.

 - They provide more sanitary surface as they can be cleaned & washed easily.

-- They are economical as they require negligible maintenance cost
+- They are economical as they require negligible maintenance cost.

 - They can be finished with a pleasing appearance.